2025 Kansas Jayhawks football team

-The 2025 Kansas Jayhawks football team represent the University of Kansas during the 2025 NCAA Division I FBS football season.
-It is the Jayhawks' 136th season.
-The Jayhawks play their home games at David Booth Kansas Memorial Stadium located in Lawrence, Kansas.
-They are led by fifth-year head coach Lance Leipold.
+The 2025 Kansas Jayhawks football team represented the University of Kansas during the 2025 NCAA Division I FBS football season.
+It was the Jayhawks' 136th season.
+The Jayhawks played their home games at David Booth Kansas Memorial Stadium located in Lawrence, Kansas.
+They were led by fifth-year head coach Lance Leipold.

+The Kansas Jayhawks drew an average home attendance of 39,478, the 56th-highest of all college football teams.